28 Free things to do in Hilton Head, SC & Budget Tips

 Join Gullah Heritage Trail Tours

-Discover the language, history, and tour the Gullah Neighborhoods with Gullah Heritage Trail Tours.
+Discover the language and history, and tour the Gullah Neighborhoods with Gullah Heritage Trail Tours.

-This is the priciest activity in our guide at just over $40 but reviews say it is worth every penny for privilege to learn more about the culture.
+This is the priciest activity in our guide at just over $40, but reviews say it is worth every penny for the privilege of learning more about the culture.

 Free Festivals and Events in Hilton Head